Using Tool Libraries in Autodesk HSM & Fusion 360

 Supports do exactly what their name suggests, they support the workpiece during the machining process to avoid workpiece deformation.
 These components can double as locators and also come fixed, adjustable and integral, or assembled.
 Generally, supports are placed under the workpiece during manufacturing but this also depends on the geometry of the workpiece, the machine being operated and where the cutting tool will make contact.
 Supports can come in different shapes and sizes.
 For example, rest buttons are smaller support components used in series either from underneath the workpiece or from the sides.
 Concurrently, parallel supports are placed on either side of the part to provide general support.

-cnc material support
+cnc material support with parallel supports and rest buttons

 Clamps